 Lower School – Key Stage 1

 At Gad’s Hill Lower School, our One Curriculum provides a rich, challenging, and carefully planned journey from Early Years to Lower Shell.
-It begins in EYFS, where children work towards their Good Level of Development (GLD) through purposeful play, early exploration, and strong foundations in mathematical language, number, and curiosity.
+It begins in EYFS, where pupils work towards their Good Level of Development (GLD) through purposeful play, early exploration, and strong foundations in mathematical language, number, and curiosity.

 We use evidence-based research and a blend concrete, pictorial and abstract representations that help bring mathematical concepts to life.
-Maths at Gad’s Hill develops problem-solving, logical thinking, and a belief that every child can succeed.
+Maths at Gad’s Hill develops problem-solving, logical thinking, and a belief that every pupil can succeed.
 We celebrate the subject through national events such as NSPCC’s Number Day and Maths Week England.

 Lower School – Key Stage 2

 Beyond the classroom, enrichment opportunities and real-life learning experiences help our curriculum truly come alive.
-We aim to inspire every child to love learning, challenge themselves, and take pride in their mathematical progress ready for their journey into the Upper School.
+We aim to inspire every pupil to love learning, challenge themselves, and take pride in their mathematical progress ready for their journey into the Upper School.

 Upper School – Key Stage 3

-Mathematics is a subject which lends itself naturally to all others.
 At Gad’s Hill the mathematics course develops numerous core skills which can be applied to all other academic subjects and ultimately to various different career paths.
 Skills in number, data handling, algebraic manipulation, ratio, proportion and probability and Statistics are all covered in depth in the curriculum.

-The study of, and interest in, Mathematics develops critical thinking and problem-solving skills for life.
+The study of, and interest in, maths develops critical thinking and problem-solving skills for life.
 It can be as simple as using logic to solve a sudoku puzzle for fun or having the skills to competently analyse spreadsheets of economic data for a large global company.

 Pupils have the opportunity to sit the Junior UK Maths challenge each year and advance to further stages if successful in the initial challenge.